code4recovery/tsml-ui/README.md

 # Website Meeting Finder 2.0

 With only a [Meeting Guide format JSON file](https://github.com/meeting-guide/spec), developers will soon be able to have the same meeting finder found in the [12 Step Meeting List](https://github.com/meeting-guide/12-step-meeting-list) WordPress plugin on any website platform.

+Advantanges:

+* better performance for end users
+* less strain on server (client-side processing)
+* supports any web platform
+* wider pool of possible contributors (not just WordPress webmasters)
+* simplifies WordPress plugin (separation of concerns)

 ## Installation

 You don't need to download anything.
-Simply add the following code to your web page:
+Simply add the following code to your page:

 1. In your `<head>` add: